kayoumido/Joutes/readme.md

 $ vagrant provision
 ```

+### Composer
+When you try to do a `composer install` you might need to activate the `mbstring extension`in your php.ini file

 ### DB problems
 If you run into an error "Class XYZ not found" after seeding the DB, execute the following command :